-Investors and other stakeholders overwhelmingly desire more timely, accessible, and useable information about our oversight activities, the quality of audit services, and our operations.
+Investors, audit committees, and our other stakeholders overwhelmingly desire more timely, accessible, and useable information about our oversight activities, the quality of audit services, and our operations.
 We will regularly assess when, how, and what we communicate.
 Where appropriate, we will publish relevant data and analyses for use by researchers and the broader public.